Dafabet-app/Dafabet-apk/README.md

 To download and install the Dafabet app, follow these steps:

-1. Click the right mouse button and select "Save as" from the menu: [2.12.2_dafabet.apk](https://github.com/Dafabet-app/Dafabet-apk/blob/main/2.12.2_dafabet.apk)
-2. Download on your device.
+1. Download [2.12.2_dafabet.apk](https://github.com/Dafabet-app/Dafabet-apk/blob/main/2.12.2_dafabet.apk) on your device.
-3. Install the app on your smartphone by opening the installation file.
+2. Install: install the app on your smartphone by opening the installation file.

 That’s all!
 The Dafabet app is now downloaded to your mobile device and ready to use.
 You can open it and sign in to your account, or create a new one if you are a newbie.